Camille Vella-Wilkinson, J.D.

 In March 2024, Camille received a Certificate of Appreciation from the Office of the Secretary of Defense for the sponsorship and passage of the Nurse Licensure Compact to support military spouse Nurses and "continuing to serve as a public advocate for our service members and their families."

 In November 2024, Camille received a Congressional Veterans Leadership Award for "... a lifetime of giving back to the Military and Veterans Community, demonstrating vision and the ability to implement actions to improve the lives of veterans."
-During the 90th Annual Conference of the RI State Department of Disabled American Veterans, she was elected as the DAV Second Junior Vice Commander.
+During the 91st Annual Conference of the RI State Department of Disabled American Veterans in April 2026, she was elected as the RI DAV Second Junior Vice Commander.

 Married to Kenneth Wilkinson, a 34-year military veteran and college Math Professor.